 Manual Data Collection

 Early years data collection was conducted manually, involving the transcription of property listing details from advertisements into a digital tabular format.
-This process was carried out by two of the authors over a period of nine months, from October 2023 to July 2024.
+This process was carried out by two of the authors over a period of nine months, from October 2023 to July 2024, working at a manageable pace.
+A total of 12,092 data points were collected in this manner, which translates to processing approximately 150 entries per week per person.
+Spreading the task over such an extended period ensured that transcribers were never under undue time pressure, which could have led to errors due to fatigue.

 The primary sources of the property listings were local newspapers and magazines.
 Physical copies were accessed through the National Archive of Brunei Darussalam, while digital versions, which are digitised replicas of the physical newspapers, were obtained online.
 These digital formats could not be scraped due to their lack of structured data, necessitating manual transcription.

 Although daily newspapers from 1993 onward were available at the National Archive, the classified sections were not always present.
 From 1993 to 1999, property advertisements were found only in Friday editions, and occasionally on Saturdays.
 Thus, newspapers from both these days were reviewed weekly to capture the listings data.
 This yielded roughly between 300 and 700 listings per year.